 Beyond utilising the movements listed earlier, there are other ways to improve your grip strength.
 Before we discuss grippers and hand training, a note on using straps.

 Lots of people use straps in the gym, confident that the straps will help prevent injury and promote grip strength.
-The reality is that just like all other gear – weightlifting belts, knee sleeves, squat trainers – straps are only as useful as how you utilise them in your training.
+The reality is that just like all other gear – weightlifting belts, knee sleeves, weightlifting shoes – straps are only as useful as how you utilise them in your training.

 Straps can be useful if you’re trying to fatigue a target muscle without your grip failing future.
 But convention suggests that if you’re not able to hold onto your bar long enough to fatigue the target muscle group without straps, you probably need to address your grip before you try to grow you back or traps.
 Letting your grip dictate your lifting weight will be far more valuable in the end than relying on gear to help you pull.